 Hymans Robertson LLP is committed to protecting and respecting your privacy.

-Under data protection laws, we are the data controller in relation to your personal information.
+Under data protection laws, we are the data controllers in relation to your personal information.
 This means we are responsible for deciding what information to collect about you and how it is used.
-Our contact details are set out in the Contacting Us section of this privacy notice.
+Our contact details are set out under Contacting us (section 8).

-Our website is directed to, and for use by, our clients, prospective clients and professional and business contacts in the United Kingdom.
-It also contains information about careers at Hymans Robertson – however please note that we have a dedicated recruitment site which has its own privacy notice.
+Our website content and marketing communications are directed to, and for use by, our clients, prospective clients and professional and business contacts in the United Kingdom.

 1. What personal information do we collect?